7 things you might not know about Winnie-the-Pooh's screen career

 Top image: The Everett Collection

 Who doesn't love the "tubby little cubby all stuffed with fluff"?
-It's hard to believe Winnie-the-Pooh is turning 90.
+It's hard to believe Winnie-the-Pooh is over 90.
 A.A.
 Milne introduced us to the Hundred Acre Wood in 1926.

 Yet this was not the first screen adaptation of the classic children's tale.
 In fact, there was a live-action version of sorts a few years earlier.